werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

 ---
-title: Use docker container
+title: Use Docker container
 permalink: advanced/ci_cd/run_in_container/use_docker_container.html
 ---

-> NOTICE: werf currently supports building of images with connection to the docker-server or without connection docker-server (in experimental mode).
-Building of images without docker-server is available in experimental mode for now and it is the only recommended way.
+> NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
+Building images without the Docker server is still experimental, however, it is the only recommended mode.

-## Build images without docker server (NEW!)
+## Build images without the Docker server (NEW!)

-> NOTICE: Only dockerfile-images builder is available for this type of build for now.
-Stapel-images builder will be available soon.
+> NOTICE: For now, only the Dockerfile image builder is available for this type of builds.
+The Stapel image builder will be available soon.

-There is official image with werf 1.2 for this method (1.1 is not supported): `ghcr.io/werf/werf`.
+There is an official image with werf 1.2 for this method (1.1 is not supported): `ghcr.io/werf/werf`.

-Select and proceed with one of the [available modes of operation]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).
+Select one of the [available operating modes]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).

-### Linux kernel with rootless overlayfs
+### Linux kernel with rootless OverlayFS

-Only disable seccomp and apparmor profiles in such case.
-Example command:
+In this case, you only need to disable the seccomp and AppArmor profiles.
+Below is an example of a command that does this:

 ```shell
 docker run \